-Adaptation to sea-level rise in the Mediterranean includes engineering or soft/ecosystem-based protection, accommodation and retreat or managed realignment.
-Despite various limitations, adaptation already happens today to some extent, as for example the coastal flood and erosion protections along the subsiding Nile delta coast.
-Only massive coastal protection and other sustainable development policies could reduce the growing number of people exposed to sea-level rise by 20%, it appears therefore likely that the number of people exposed could increase by up to 130% by 2100.
+Adaptation to sea level rise in the Mediterranean includes engineering or soft/ecosystem-based protection, accommodation, and retreat or managed realignment.
+Despite various limitations, adaptation already happens today to some extent, as for example the coastal flood and erosion protections along the subsiding Nile Delta coast.
+Only massive coastal protection and other sustainable development policies could reduce the growing number of people exposed to sea level rise by 20%.
+It appears therefore likely that the number of people exposed could increase by up to 130% by 2100.

-Without drastic mitigation of climate change, sea-level rise is projected to accelerate and will require additional coastal engineering protection projects (e.g. dikes or groins).
-Despite their efficiency for the few next decades, these engineering options have also adverse impacts for coastal ecosystems and may not ensure that the recreative value of Mediterranean coasts can be sustained (see Chapter 13 Box on Venice on the movable barriers protecting the Venice Lagoon).
+Without drastic mitigation of climate change, sea level rise is projected to accelerate and will require additional coastal engineering protection projects (e.g., dykes or groynes).
+Despite their efficiency for the few next decades, these engineering options have also adverse impacts for coastal ecosystems and may not ensure that the recreative value of Mediterranean coasts can be sustained (see Box 13.1 on Venice on the movable barriers protecting the Venice Lagoon).
 Among nature-based solutions, there are immediate benefits of restoring dunes and coastal wetlands to restore a buffer zone between coastal infrastructure and the sea and therefore reduce coastal risks (Cross-Chapter Box SLR in Chapter 3).
-Yet, this kind of protection is not feasible everywhere, facing its limits particularly in urbanized areas.
-The limits for adaptation in the Mediterranean to further acceleration of sea-level rise have stimulated ideas of large-scale geoengineering projects such as surface height control dams at Gibraltar.
+Yet, this kind of protection is not feasible everywhere, particularly in urbanised areas, where it faces its limits.
+The limits for adaptation in the Mediterranean to further acceleration of sea level rise have stimulated ideas of large-scale geoengineering projects such as surface height control dams at Gibraltar.
 However, such projects come with unknown risks for humans and ecosystems.